Flax Seed and the Health of our Horses.

 - Reference: Frank, N. "Equine metabolic syndrome" published in the *Journal of Equine Veterinary Science.

 5. Protection against Oxidative Stress: Flaxseed contains compounds like lignans that have antioxidant properties, which can help combat oxidative stress in the body.
+Oxidative stress breaks down tissues, increases toxic compounds in the bloodstream, and suppresses the immune system.

 - Reference: "Antioxidant properties of different edible flaxseed preparations" published in the Journal of Food Science and Technology.